Policies

 IX.
 EXCEPTIONS

-Requests for exceptions to this policy should be directed in writing to the Chief Information Security Officer.
+Requests for other exceptions to this policy should be directed in writing to the Chief Information Security Officer.
 Only the Chief Information Security Officer in consultation with the DSIRT may grant such exceptions and will do so only after careful review and in writing.

 X. REVIEW